ydydsnyd/mono/doc/docs/get-started.md

 cd my-app
 npm install

+# install supabase cli if necessary
+# (MacOS, for other platforms: https://github.com/supabase/cli#getting-started)
+brew install supabase/tap/supabase

+supabase init

 # Docker is required for supabase
-supabase init

 # If the supabase server is already running, run `supabase stop` before
 # running the following command (so we can grab config values)
 supabase start